 - It’s nice to see the usual ‘Related products’ replaced with ‘Looks good with’.
 It’s much more personal and relaxed.

 - Though not a newbie by any means, Spyder made the cut for its flawless design and satisfying user experience.

 - The buy local allows users to easily find the piece they’re looking for in stores near them.

-- This is how you pick a string name for your brand, one that’s easy to remember and instills a high level of quality as well.
+- This is how you pick a string name for your brand, one that’s easy to remember and instils a high level of quality as well.

-- Not the type of store relying on social media or any other marketing channels.
+- Not the type of store relying on social media or any other marketing channels but they still have a huge fan following in Instagram.
 It has been on the market for years and it will continue to for many years to come because, just as they say, they were ‘Designed for longevity.’

 - A very well-designed and promoted store, Shwood Shop is too cool for words.
 It has awesome products, great navigation and product filters, plus a killer layout.

-- The option to front or side view the product is very useful and different, as not many stores have this feature.
+- The option to view the product from the front and side is very useful and different, as not many stores have this feature.

 - Esther is a beautifully crafted women’s fashion store that grew a lot over the past couple of years.
 What sets it apart from most of its competition is the humanitarian involvement.
 They donate $1 from each sale to a certain charity and allow customers to do the same.

 - Now, they've introduced a VIP rewards system.

 50. Norwegian Rain

 - Launched in 2009, Norwegian Rain is very well-defined and marketed store.
 They sell high-end outwear for rainy weather and, to be honest, everything looks amazing, from the product photos to the clothes themselves.

 - Unique and creative clothes are fully matched with an insightful glance behind the brand.
 Their ‘A day in the life’ video showcases the many steps their products go through, from idea to final design.